karamasoff/acedao/README.markdown

 	$results = \Acedao\Database::getInstance()->select($config);

 The results will be automatically formatted according to the database implicit schema.
-You get the cars with the buyer information, you'll get something like:
+You want the cars with the buyer information, you'll get something like this:

 	<pre>Array
     (